kljr/SpringboardVM/README.md

 # Springboard Crush

-Springboard with Composer + Drush + DrupalVM.
+Springboard with Composer + Drush Make + DrupalVM.

 Creates one or more fully configured Springboard sites, plus a virtual machine to run them in.